 - Damage or disease to the spleen

-If your doctor recommends general surgery - whether to remove your gallbladder or spleen, repair a hernia or treat reflux - you may be a candidate for minimally invasive surgery with the da Vinci® XiTM Surgical System at University Medical Center of Princeton (UMCP).
+If your doctor recommends general surgery - whether to remove your gallbladder or spleen, repair a hernia or treat reflux - you may be a candidate for minimally invasive surgery with the da Vinci® XiTM Surgical System at Princeton Medical Center (PMC).

 While surgery is generally the most effective treatment option for many conditions, traditional open surgery with large incisions often results in pain, a long recovery time and risk of infection.